JesusVazquezDev/JVazquezDev/README.md

 Hello there 👋, I'm Jesús 😄!
 ==============================
-Aspiring OS/Application Security Engineer
+Information Security Engineer
 --------------------

 Preparing myself for a career in Cyber/Software Security.
 Currently working on finding and exploiting vulnerabilities on tryhackme, hackthebox and vulnhub for 60 days straight.

-*   🌍  I'm based in Madison, Wisconsin.
-Planning on moving soon!
+*   🌍  I'm based in RTP, North Carolina!
 *   🚀  Currently learning Vue to further develop [My Website](http://jesusvazquez.dev).
 Also uploading past University projects as time permits.
 *   👀  I’m deeply interested in OS Security(Software Security Overall).
 *   ✉️ [Send me an email inquiry](mailto:jesusvazquez52193@gmail.com)!